Dennmak/Dennmak.github.io/_posts/2025-04-27-configuring-pat.md

 ## The Journey Begins

 We're going to get started by opening up Cisco Packet Tracer.
-Our goal for today is to set up a PAT and configure.
+Our goal for today is to set up a PAT and configure it.

 Step 1: Place 2 PC's on the canvas.